Evacuations begin in Bahamas as Category 4 Dorian bears down

 Small skiffs rented by Bahamas authorities ran back and forth between outlying fishing communities and McLean's Town, a settlement of a few dozen homes on the eastern end of Grand Bahama, about 150 miles (240 kilometers) from Florida's Atlantic coast.

-Most were coming from Sweeting Cay, a fishing town of a few hundred people that sits about 5 feet (1.5 meters) above sea level and was expected to be left completely underwater by storm surge.
+Most were coming from Sweeting Cay, a fishing town of a few hundred people that is about 5 feet (1.5 meters) above sea level and was expected to be left completely underwater.

-Still, a few fishermen planned to ride it out, which could put them in extreme danger.

 After walloping the islands, forecasters said the ever-strengthening Dorian was expected to dance up the Southeast coastline, staying just off the shores of Florida and Georgia on Tuesday and Wednesday before skirting South Carolina and North Carolina on Thursday.

-South Carolina Gov. Henry McMaster declared a state of emergency Saturday, mobilizing state resources to prepare for the possibility the storm could still make landfall.
-Trump already declared a state of emergency in Florida and authorized the Federal Emergency Management Agency to coordinate disaster-relief efforts.
+South Carolina Gov. Henry McMaster declared a state of emergency Saturday, mobilizing state resources to prepare for potential storm effects.
+President Donald Trump already declared a state of emergency.

-The National Hurricane Center in Miami said the risk of strong winds and rising water will increase along the shores of Georgia and the Carolinas by the middle of next week.

-Carmen Segura, 32, said she had installed hurricane shutters at her house in Miami, bought extra gas and secured water and food for at least three days.
-She feels well prepared and less worried given the latest forecasts but still a bit uneasy given how unpredictable the storm's expected path has been.
+Carmen Segura said she had installed hurricane shutters at her house in Miami, bought extra gas and secured water and food for at least three days.
+She felts well prepared and less worried given the latest forecasts but was still uneasy given the storm's unpredictability.

 "Part of me still feels like: So, now what?" she said.

+"That could produce life-threatening storm surge and hurricane force winds," DeSantis said.
+"That cone of uncertainty still includes a lot of areas on the east coast of Florida and even into central and north Florida, so we are staying prepared and remaining vigilant."

+He said he spoke with Trump, who pledged any help Florida needs.

+Some counties in Florida told residents of barrier islands, mobile homes and low-lying areas to be ready to flee in the coming days.

-The storm upended Labor Day weekend plans.
-Major airlines began allowing travelers to change their reservations without fees.
-The big cruise lines began rerouting their ships.
+The storm upended some Labor Day weekend plans: Major airlines allowed travelers to change their reservations without fees, big cruise lines began rerouting their ships and Cumberland Island National Seashore off Georgia closed to visitors.
+Disney World and Orlando's other resorts held off announcing any closings.

-Disney World and Orlando's other resorts faced a potential risk, but they held off announcing any closings with Dorian days away and its track uncertain.
-Florida authorities also have not ordered immediate mass evacuations.

-But some counties told residents of barrier islands, mobile homes and low-lying areas to flee beginning Sunday - though those orders could change.
+Sherry Atkinson, who manages a hotel on North Carolina's Outer Banks, said the hurricane wasn't spoiling holiday vacations for guests.
+"So far, there hasn't even been a snippet of conversation about evacuations," she said.

-Dorian was centered 415 miles (670 kilometers) east of West Palm Beach and was moving northwest at 8 mph (13 kph).
+Early Saturday evening, Dorian was centered about 155 miles (245 kilometers) east of Great Abaco Island in the Bahamas and 335 miles (540 kilometers) east of West Palm Beach as it moved westward at 8 mph (13 kph).

-In the Bahamas, canned food and bottled water disappeared quickly from shelves and people boarded up their homes.
+A portion of Florida's east coast was placed under a tropical storm watch Saturday, with winds of 39 to 73 mph (63 to 118 kph) possible within two days.

+Some islands in the Bahamas remained under a hurricane warning, with winds of 74 mph (119 kph) or greater expected.

 "We ask for God's guidance and for God to assist us through this," Minnis said.